X-Men Blue: "Cross Time Capers"

 The X-Men return to Magneto's mansion in Madripoor.
 Jean, concerned about Hank after he attempted to cast more spells, starts keeping an eye on him although Hank believes she is only hanging out with him in order to stay away from Scott, who she has started developing feelings for.
-Scott also tries to separate himself from Jean (even though their psychic rapport means the pair can never truly be alone) and grows closer to Bloodstorm, who he realises he has more in common with than he first thought.
+Scott also tries to separate himself from Jean (even though their psychic rapport means the pair can never truly be alone) and grows closer to Bloodstorm, who he realizes he has more in common with than he first thought.
 Bobby watches Mojo's new television show in which contestants attempt to survive a day being hunted by various creatures to win a cash prize.
 Polaris and Angel train Jimmy but they are interrupted when Polaris suddenly disappears.
-Sensing this, Jean and Hank rush to Mangeto who instructs her to read his mind.
+Sensing this, Jean and Hank rush to Magneto who instructs her to read his mind.
 Jean discovers that Magneto has somehow been communicating with Professor Xavier from beyond the grave and, before disappearing, Magneto orders them into the labs underneath the mansion.
-The X-Men find out that Mangneto had been secretly building a time machine to send them back home and, believing they are to blame for the disappearances, Hank activates the machine in the hope that returning to their original time will fix the timestream.
+The X-Men find out that Magneto had been secretly building a time machine to send them back home and, believing they are to blame for the disappearances, Hank activates the machine in the hope that returning to their original time will fix the timestream.
 The machine mistakenly sends the team to 2099 where they are confronted by the X-Men of that timeline.
 Hank explains that he believes something has happened in their original time and, because the X-Men were not there to stop it, ripples through time are erasing people from existence.
 They find out 2099 is a dystopian future where the original five X-Men have destroyed the planet and leave most people to starve and die.
 Horrified, Hank and the team travel to another time in the hope of rewriting history so that this future will never happen.
 The device sends them to the wrong time period again and the X-Men are forced to battle the students of Generation X but the battle is interrupted by the student's teachers Banshee and Emma Frost, who reveal that the original X-Men turned on them and decimated any attempts at resistance.
 Hank finally manages to teleport the team back to their original time.